thenewdarling/CurseOfStrahd/Session Recaps/2022-02-18 Session 18 - Begin Day 16.md

 Sergei shows us an exit which leads us out further down the mountain, past the borders of the city.
 Knowing no doubt Markug's charm effect has worn off and he's told everyone, we're in deep trouble -- we head down to find Arabelle's home, as Sergei tells us she can offer us another reading.

-Eventually finding her in the fields outside Krezk, she seems to know we were coming.
+Eventually finding her in the fields outside [[Krezk]], she seems to know we were coming.
 She offers us a bed for the night, and in the morning she's poking at a roast chicken in the oven.

 "Sometimes, people who are lost need someone to tell them where to go."